aventisia/public-docs/Pooja/UI Interface Automations.md

 - **Set windows environment variable**

-{x} Sets an environment variable to a given value
+Sets an environment variable to a given value

 - **Get windows environment variable**

-{x} Retrieve the value of an environment variable
+Retrieve the value of an environment variable

 - **Delete windows environment variable**

-{x} Deletes an environment variable from a given scope
+ Deletes an environment variable from a given scope